Don Valley West (federal electoral district)

 Don Valley West (Don Valley-Ouest) is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 1979.
 Its population in 2001 was 115,539.
-13.6% of the population is Muslim, the highest in Canada.

 Its most high-profile MPs have been John Bosley, who was Speaker of the House 1984-86 and John Godfrey, who served in the cabinet of Prime Minister Paul Martin as a Minister of State.